Grant Show

-Grant Alan Show (born February 27, 1962) is an American actor best known for his role on Melrose Place as Jake Hanson, which he played from 1992 to 1997.
-Since 2017, Show has portrayed tycoon Blake Carrington in the soap opera reboot Dynasty.
+Grant Show (born February 27, 1962) is an American actor.
+He is best known for his role on Melrose Place as Jake Hanson, which he played from 1992 to 1997.
+From 2017 to 2022, he portrayed Blake Carrington in the soap opera reboot Dynasty.

 Early life

-Show was born in Detroit, Michigan, to Ed and Kathleen Show (née McMillion), and has a sister, Kelly, with whom he was raised in the Milpitas, California, area.
+Born in Detroit, Michigan, Show is the son of Ed and Kathleen Show (née McMillion), and has a sister, Kelly, with whom he was raised in the Milpitas, California, area.
 He is a graduate of UCLA, where he was a member of the Alpha Tau Omega fraternity.

 Career

 He broke into show business during college.
 His first major role was on the daytime soap opera Ryan's Hope, in which he played Rick Hyde from 1984–1987.
 During his last year on the show, he received a Daytime Emmy nomination for "Outstanding Young Actor in a Daytime Drama Series".
-Also during his time on the soap, Show dated fellow Ryan's Hope actor Yasmine Bleeth.
-Hyped as the series' leading heart-throb, he even had a pin-up poster issued during the series' run but later became dissatisfied with acting in soaps and went to London in order to improve his craft.
-Returning to the US in the late 1980s, he landed occasional primetime television acting jobs.
+Also, during his time on the soap, Show dated fellow Ryan's Hope actor Yasmine Bleeth.
+Hyped as the series' leading heartthrob, he even had a pin-up poster issued during the series' run but later became dissatisfied with acting in soaps and went to London in order to improve his craft.
+Returning to the United States in the late 1980s, he landed occasional primetime television acting jobs.

+He auditioned for (but did not receive) the part of J.D in the 1991 film Thelma & Louise, which was a break-out role for Brad Pitt.
+The other two actors who missed out after auditioning with Geena Davis were Mark Ruffalo and George Clooney, whom she did not recognise until he reminded her of his disappointment at missing out on the role several years later, a tale she recounted on The Graham Norton Show.

 His appearances on television attracted the attention of producer Aaron Spelling, who felt he had star potential and decided to cast him as Jake Hanson on a few episodes of the popular series Beverly Hills, 90210 in order to spin off the character as the lead in his next series Melrose Place.
 Debuting with much fanfare (Show was on the covers of both TV Guide and People immediately after the series' debut), the series' ratings in its first season were not up to expectations, and the show was revamped in the middle of the first season from an episodic strait-laced drama format to a melodramatic soap opera serial format in the tradition of Dynasty, one of Spelling's earlier hits.
 The series made Show one of the most popular and best-known actors on American television during the 1990s.
 He also played Jake in a guest appearance in the pilot of the Melrose spin-off Models Inc., making him the only actor to play the same character on the first three shows in the Beverly Hills, 90210 franchise.